ohno/ohno/README.md

 ### ☕ Hello!
 - 🎓 Greetings everyone.
 My name is Shuhei Ohno.
-I am a doctral student (D1) at [Yokohama City University](http://www-user.yokohama-cu.ac.jp/~tachi/) and a Junior Research Associate (JRA) at [RIKEN](https://www.riken.jp/en/research/labs/rnc/few-body_syst_phys/index.html).
-My major is computaional physics and computaional chemistry.
+I am a doctral student (D1) at [Yokohama City University](http://www-user.yokohama-cu.ac.jp/~tachi/) and a junior research associate (JRA) at [RIKEN](https://www.riken.jp/en/research/labs/rnc/few-body_syst_phys/index.html).
+My major is computational physics and computational chemistry.
 - 💻 Until 2020, I was a website engineer at [Qumpoo inc.](https://qumpoo.com/).
 Now, I develop websites as a freelancer to cover the tuition fees.
 I have executed more than 30 projects.
 Examples of my products can be found [here](http://orchestra.musicinfo.co.jp/~ycuorch/) and [here](https://sjws.or.jp/).
 - 🌟 My lectures and tutorials are available [here](https://zenn.dev/ohno).
 [Introduction to Plots.jl](https://zenn.dev/ohno/articles/3101433fbe9231) is the most popular.
 My popular open source project is [GitHub:QR](https://ohno.github.io/github-qr/).